Gordon Cooper: Military service

 On completion of his flight training in 1950, Cooper was posted to Neubiberg Air Base in West Germany, where he flew F-84 Thunderjets and F-86 Sabres for four years.
 He became a flight commander of the 525th Fighter Bomber Squadron.
 While in Germany, he attended the European Extension of the University of Maryland.
 He returned to the United States in 1954, and studied for two years at the U.S. Air Force Institute of Technology (AFIT) in Ohio of Air University.
 He completed his Bachelor of Science degree in Aerospace Engineering there on August 28, 1956.

 While at AFIT, Cooper met Gus Grissom, a fellow USAF officer, and the two became good friends.
 They were involved in an accident on takeoff from Lowry Field on June 23, 1956, when the Lockheed T-33 Cooper was piloting suddenly lost power.
-He aborted the takeoff, but the landing gear collapsed and the aircraft skidded erratically for 2000 ft, and crashed at the end of the runway, bursting into flames.
+He aborted the takeoff, but the landing gear collapsed.
+The aircraft skidded erratically for 2000 ft, and crashed at the end of the runway, bursting into flames.
 Cooper and Grissom escaped unscathed, although the aircraft was a total loss.

 Cooper and Grissom attended the USAF Experimental Flight Test Pilot School (Class 56D) at Edwards Air Force Base in California in 1956.
 After graduation Cooper was posted to the Flight Test Engineering Division at Edwards, where he served as a test pilot and project manager testing the F-102A and F-106B.
 He also flew the T-28, T-37, F-86, F-100 and F-104.
 By the time he left Edwards, he had logged more than 2,000 hours of flight time, of which 1,600 hours were in jet aircraft.